Seeking God’s Kingdom

 “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.” ~Matthew 6:33

-“For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.” -Romans 6:23
+“For the wages of sin are death, but the gift of God is eternal life in Christ Jesus our Lord.” -Romans 6:23

 “There is therefore now no condemnation for those who are in Christ Jesus.” -Romans 8:1

 Faith.
 That’s what it’s all about.
 Not stuff.
-Not TV’s and cars and fancy jewelry.
-Faith, hope and charity.
+Not TVs, cars, or fancy jewelry.
+Faith, hope, and charity.
 We must constantly strive to do what God asks of us, not just “live a good life.”
 By putting God first in our lives, by always looking upward for direction and guidance, we seek His kingdom.
 When we do that, when we stop and listen.. when we choose to just let go, have faith, and let God work through us, it’s amazing the things He will do in our lives.

 Leave a Reply